 Deep Learning

 Broadly used within the domain of Machine Learning, which includes the method in AI for teaching computers to process data much like the human brain.
-It’s the fundamental method that enables AIs to more accurately recognize pictures, text, and sounds, including when only incomplete information is available.
+The fundamental method enables AIs to recognize pictures, text, and sounds more accurately, including when only incomplete information is available.
 Using pre-classified examples, the model learns to recognize patterns and apply the knowledge when it comes up against new content it has never encountered before.
 The word “deep” applies to the multiple layers of the neural network used.

 Error Metrics